This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• No mixing or measuring – ready to pour straight from the bottle.
+• No mixing or measuring required – just pour and feed.

 Cons